Regularity conditions in the realisability problem with applications to point processes and random closed sets: Introduction

-Below we consider the case of functional $\fnc$ defined only on some functions on $\sX$ and address the \emph{realisability} of $\fnc$, i.e.\ the mere existence of a random element $\xi$ such that $\fnc(\gf)=\E \gf(\xi)$ for $\gf$ from the chosen family $\gspace$ of functions.
-The uniqueness is not on the agenda, since typically the family $\gspace$ will not suffice to uniquely specify the distribution of $\xi$.
-A classical example of this setting is the existence of a probability distribution with given marginals, see \cite{kel64}.
+Below we consider the case of functional $\Phi$ defined only on some functions on $\mathcal{X}$ and address the \emph{realisability} of $\Phi$, that is, the mere existence of a random element $\xi$ such that $\Phi(\mathsf{g})=\mathbf{E}\mathsf{g}(\xi)$ for $\mathsf{g}$ from the chosen family $\mathsf{G}$ of functions.
+The uniqueness is not on the agenda, since typically the family $\mathsf{G}$ will not suffice to uniquely specify the distribution of $\xi$.
+A classical example of this setting is the existence of a probability distribution with given marginals; see \cite{kel64}.
 The present paper focuses on some geometric instances of the problem.
-We will see that in most cases the answer to the existence problem consists of the two main steps. \begin{enumerate} \item {\bf (Positivity)} Checking the positivity condition on $\fnc$ --- in most cases this requires checking a system of inequalities, which is a serious (but unavoidable) computational burden. \item {\bf (Regularity)} Ensuring that the extended functional is regular (namely, upper semicontinuous) and so defines a $\sigma$-additive measure. \end{enumerate} The first step ensures that it is possible to extend functional $\fnc$ positively from a certain family of functions to a wider family.
-In this work we put the emphasis on the latter step --- checking the regularity condition, leaving aside the computational difficulties arising from validating the positivity assumption.
+We will see that in most cases the answer to the existence problem consists of the two main steps. \begin{longlist}[2.] \item[1.] (\textit{Positivity}) Checking the positivity condition on $\Phi$---in most cases this requires checking a system of inequalities, which is a serious (but unavoidable) computational burden.

+\item[2.] (\textit{Regularity}) Ensuring that the extended functional is regular (namely, upper semi-continuous) and so defines a $\sigma$-additive measure. \end{longlist} The first step ensures that it is possible to extend functional $\Phi$ positively from a certain family of functions to a wider family.
+In this work, we put the emphasis on the latter step---checking the regularity condition, leaving aside the computational difficulties arising from validating the positivity assumption.

-The use of positive extension techniques (that go back to L.V.~Kantorovitch) in the framework of stochastic geometry was pioneered by T.~Kuna, J.~Lebowitz and E.R.~Speer \cite{kun:leb:speer11} in application to point processes, which greatly inspired the current work.
-In this paper we establish the general nature of an idea proposed in \cite{kun:leb:speer11} and show how it leads to various further realisability results.
+The use of positive extension techniques (that goes back to Kantorovitch) in the framework of stochastic geometry was pioneered by Kuna, Lebowitz and Speer \cite{kunlebspeer11} in application to point processes, which greatly inspired the current work.
+In this paper, we establish the general nature of an idea proposed in \cite{kunlebspeer11} and show how it leads to various further realisability results.
 The new idea is to introduce an additional function, what we call the regularity modulus, and to formulate sufficient and necessary conditions in terms of a positive extension of a functional onto the linear space containing the regularity modulus and requiring only a priori integrability of the regularity modulus.